-In the first quarter of 2021, the Company entered into two agreements with LifeSci Advisors, LLC for non-capital advisory consulting services.
-The Company's Chief Operating Officer and Chief Financial Officer, Christopher Lowe, has an investment in a sister entity to LifeSci Advisors, LLC whose business is unrelated to the services being offered by LifeSci Advisors, LLC to the Company.
-For the quarter ended March 31, 2021, the Company has not incurred a material expense related to these agreements.
+In the first quarter of 2021, the Company entered into one agreement with LifeSci Advisors, LLC for non-capital advisory consulting services and was renewed during the first quarter of 2022.
+The Company's Interim Chief Executive Officer, Chief Financial Officer, and Chief Operating Officer, Christopher Lowe, has an investment in a sister entity to LifeSci Advisors, LLC whose business is unrelated to the services being offered by LifeSci Advisors, LLC to the Company.
+For the three months ended March 31, 2022 and 2021, the Company has incurred total expenses of \$73,000 and \$48,000, respectively, related to these agreements.
+This is recorded in general and administrative expenses included in the Condensed Consolidated Statements of Operations and Comprehensive Loss.